theNewDynamic/oregonsadventurecoast.com/content/event/utv-takeover-2022.md

 aliases: []

 ---
-**Every year, thousands of UTV enthusiasts from around the country participate in the largest community riding events of the year starting in Coos Bay/North Bend.
+**Every year, thousands of UTV enthusiasts from around the country participate in the largest community riding event of the year in Coos Bay/North Bend.
 This year's events are scheduled for June 22-26, 2022.**

 ![](/img/dunes-event-utv-logo-695.jpg)